heathermiller/wwwcurryon/call-for-presentations.md

 Each accepted talk will get a 40 minute talk slot.

 There are two different sorts of talk slots.
-Presenters have a choice between giving a _standard_ talk slot, or giving a _chess-timer_ talk.
+Presenters have a choice between:

+- a _standard_ talk slot, or
+- a _chess-timer_ talk slot.

 (There will be a limited number of chess-timer talk slots.)

 <div class="orange-box">